OSULUG/laws/constitution.rst

 ^^^^^^^^^^^^^^^^^

 Any voting member may nominate any voting member for any office.
 Self-nomination is permitted.
-Electees must explicitly accept nominations.
+Candidates must explicitly accept nominations.
 Acceptance of nomination implies commitment to fulfill all duties of one term of office if elected.